 A tripod is a great way to make the most of the natural light.

-A mini tripod like this is perfect for on-the-go.
+A [affiliate link] flexible mini tripod like this is perfect for on-the-go.
 It comes with a smartphone attachment, the flexible legs let you attach your smartphone to pretty much anything, and the stand-ball head makes it

 Find the perfect angle for your food and keep your phone absolutely still, so its easier to focus and get the perfect snap in low light.
 Using a holder like this also means that you can easily take photos that include your hands in the shot.

-Buy this flexible mini tripod in the Fig & Fennel shop to keep your phone steady while you take food photos.
+Buy [affiliate link] this flexible mini tripod to keep your phone steady while you take food photos.

 2. Mini ring l

-This ring light clips onto the front of back of pretty much any phone, allowing you to easily and discreetly fill any photo with
+This [affiliate link] little ring light clips onto the front or back of pretty much any phone, allowing you to easily and discreetly fill any photo with

-Buy this mini clip-on ring light in the Fig & Fennel shop, to improve your phone food photography
+Buy [affiliate link] this mini clip-on ring light in the Fig & Fennel shop, to improve your phone food photography

 3. 5-in-1 diffuser/reflector

-Buy this mini 5-in-1 reflector/diffuser for better food photography on the go.
+Buy [affiliate link] this mini 5-in-1 reflector/diffuser for better food photography on the go.

 Taking food photos using an iPhone or another smartphone can be an easy and cheap way to get great food photos when you’re out and about.